- What are topics?

 Once the survey round closes, at 1:00 AM UTC on the following day, your dashboard will calculate its comment topics.
-Topics are typically calculated if 200 or more comments are associated with each driver.
+Topics are typically calculated if there are 200 or more comments across drivers, open-ended questions, and values in a single language.
 The topic algorithm only includes the latest comments over the last three months.

 It’s therefore unlikely that managers further down the hierarchy will have topics populate, when you consider the survey frequency and the manager’s team size, in comparison to managers further up the hierarchy, who have access to more survey results and comments.